Being a CEO Programme

 Audience: Current and aspiring CEOs of Multi Academy Trusts

-Format: Six modules, each designed to build confidence, strategic insight, and operational excellence
+Format: Two Programmes each with Six modules, each designed to build confidence, strategic insight, and operational excellence

 Delivery: Blended – in-person workshops and peer collaboration